 You can appeal for more aid if you received better offers from other schools or if your student has exceptionally high test scores.
 Most appeal letters, however, fall under the second category, especially as families continue to come out of the COVID-19 pandemic.

 Special circumstances include job loss, salary reduction/loss of income, death of a parent, unreimbursed medical expenses, divorce/separation of student’s parents, serious illness, natural disaster, and more.

 You can submit an appeal at any time.
-It’s often best to start the process as soon as you experience a change in circumstances.
-If, for example, you were furloughed in earlier this year, start the process as soon as you receive the formal letter or notice.
+There is no particular due date, but it’s often best to start the process as soon as you experience a change in circumstances.
+If, for example, you were furloughed earlier this year, start the process as soon as you receive the formal letter or notice.